webvitalii/fortify/readme.txt

 = Does plugin block spam from Contact or other forms? =

 Plugin blocks spam only in comments form section and does not block spam from any other forms on site.
-If you installed and activated the plugin and you still receiving spam - probably this could be because of some other forms on your site (for example comments forms).
+If you installed and activated the plugin and you still receiving spam - probably this could be because of some other forms on your site (for example feedback form).

 = What about trackback spam? =